 Short 1 ABC Jan 55 call at $4

-To “roll up,” the investor would liquidate the short call through a closing purchase (assume a $3 premium) and establish a new short call with a higher strike price through an initial sale:
+To roll up, the investor closes the existing short call with a closing purchase (assume the call can be bought back for $3) and then sells a new call at a higher strike price:

 Short 1 ABC Jan 55 call at $4 (initial premium received)